atimpone/aws-foundation-journey/content/01-dev/03-reference/02-controlling-builder-team-access.md

 #### Deny Write Access to AWS Platform Roles

-{{% notice info %}}
+{{% notice note %}}
-**Review Note:** Is an explicit deny required or is there built-in protection against deletion of these resources?
+**Review Note:** Validate whether or not an explicit deny is required for the following resources.
+For example, based on testing via a role with administrative access, it appears that the `arn:aws:iam::*:role/stacksets*` resource is not protected by default.
+The CloudFormation feature to [Enable Trusted Access](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html) creates and manages this role.
 {{% /notice %}}

 ```